DonnieData/DonnieData.github.io/_posts/2021-1-11-post-belly.md

 ---
+<b>Dashboards</b> are a powerful tool which allows us to explore and analyze data from several viewpoints at once through a singular interface/layout.
+This presents the possibility to
+highlight relationships and trends that are not the most clear on the surface.

+Of the many tools and features a dashboard can offer, the most prominent are customizability and interactiveness.
+Providing the ability for users to intuitively explore data on their own allows the possibility of limitless insights.

+With this in mind, I have created a simple dahsboard layout using HTML and Bootstrap CSS, and a javascript script in the backend to parse data and display it using the Plotly library.

+While this dashobard may be simple it will....

+How it was made:....

 <p>A dashboard to dynamically visualize and share bacteria samples data.
 The drop down within the dashboard allows you to select a volunteer's id number.
 The interactive tables and charts will then update with the corresponding data, allowing for further analysis and exploration.</p>